-- HD Logo Not Received The 551 can initiate an alarm when the station logo image is not received (or updated) in timely fashion.
-This alarm is otherwise similar to the HD PSD alarm, in that any or all HD channels may be selected to trigger an alarm.
-The programmed Time On (Min): applies to all channels selected. - HD Artist This alarm parallels the HD Logo alarm just described, except that it relates to Artist Experience graphics instead of the station Logos. - HD Image Issues As explained on Page 37, the 551 has built-in diagnostics to indicate that Logo and Artist Experience graphics may not meet the HD Radio image specification.
+HD Logo Not Received The 551 can initiate an alarm when the station logo image is not received or updated in timely fashion.
+This alarm is otherwise similar to the HD PSD Not Updated alarm, in that any or all HD channels may be selected to trigger an alarm.
+The programmed Time On (Min): applies to all channels selected.

+HD Artist Experience Not Updated

+This alarm parallels the HD Logo alarm just described, except that it relates to Artist Experience graphics instead of the station Logos.

+HD Image Issues As explained on Page 37, the 551 has built-in diagnostics to indicate that Logo and Artist Experience graphics may not meet the HD Radio image specification.
 When this Alarm: is turned On, you'll be notified of an image problem and the notation will be logged.
+The drop-down box for this alarm gives detailed data on what might be wrong with the image and links for help.

+HD TMC Not Received This alarm is similar in function to RDS TMC Not Received discussed above, but has no setting related to expected activity.
+Rather, it is triggered when the associated data services necessary for traffic are missing or when no traffic data is received.

-The drop-down box for this alarm gives detailed data on what might be wrong with the image and links for help. - HD Emergency Alerts This alarm function indicates traffic, weather and other emergency alerts and messaging.
-You can program this to send an email either for the start and end of a given event, or a separate email for each repeat of the alert. - Alarm Logging In addition to local displays and SMS/email alerts to signal and programming faults, alarm data are logged and stored.
-You can click ➡ View Alarm Log at the bottom of the page for a display of all alarms in order of time and date.
+HD Emergency Alerts This alarm function indicates traffic, weather and other emergency alerts and messaging.
+You can program this to send an email either for the start and end of a given event, or a separate email for each repeat of the alert.
+Setup for sending emails or text messages to station personnel is explained on Page 53.

-wiload Alarm Log:

-Daily (5 alarms) Weekly (5 alarms)

-Monthly (16 alarms) Complete (16 alarms)

-Clear Al larm Logs

-View Alarm Log
+Alarm Logging

+In addition to local displays and SMS or email alerts for signal and programming faults, alarm data are logged and stored.
+You can click + View Alarm Log at the bottom of the page for a display of all alarms in order of time and date.

-The log holds data on the type of Alarm, which monitored Station it pertains to (important when the StationRotation feature is active), the Time and Date received, and its Duration.
+The log holds data on the nature of the Alarm, which monitored Station it pertains to (important when the StationRotation feature is active), the Time and Date received, and its Duration.